Grammarly Pro Review for ESL Professionals (Formerly Premium, 2026 Update)

 What do Reddit users say about Grammarly?

-Reddit discussions on r/grammarly and r/writing are generally positive about Premium for non-native speakers and professional writing.
+Reddit discussions on r/grammarly and r/writing are generally positive about Pro (formerly Premium) for non-native speakers and professional writing.
 Common praise focuses on the tone detector and full-sentence rewrites.
-Common complaints include over-formalization of casual messages, false flags on industry jargon, and the price gap between Free and Premium.
+Common complaints include over-formalization of casual messages, false flags on industry jargon, and the price gap between Free and Pro.
 The consensus is that it pays for itself if you write frequently for work.

 What are the most common Grammarly complaints?